id-sk/govuk_frontend_toolkit_npm/README.md

-# GOV.UK frontend toolkit npm package
+# ID-SK frontend toolkit npm package

-This is an npm package for [the GOV.UK frontend toolkit][toolkit].
+This is an npm package for [the ID-SK frontend toolkit][toolkit].
-It bundles up the toolkit and publishes [govuk_frontend_toolkit on the npmjs registry][npmjs] so that you can install it as a dependency in your JavaScript application.
+It bundles up the toolkit and publishes [idsk_frontend_toolkit on the npmjs registry][npmjs] so that you can install it as a dependency in your JavaScript application.